SierraDescents

 There were fifteen of them.

-The guides' bandwidth at that moment would have been low.
-They, too, were being hammered by the storm, and additionally carrying the cognitive load of being wholly responsible for the well-being of 11 likely-disoriented and exhausted clients.
+By that point, the guides' bandwidth was probably just about spent.
+They, too, were being hammered by the storm, and additionally carrying the cognitive load of being responsible for 11 likely-disoriented and exhausted clients.

 Even at the toe, the slide path they were crossing was narrow—probably not more than 100-200 linear feet wide.
-And there were plenty of reassuring signals (healthy, unmarked trees) that they weren't in an active runout zone.
-By that point in the day, traveling one-at-a-time past every conceivable threat was itself hazardous—it took too much time.
+And there were plenty of reassuring signals (healthy, unmarked trees) that they weren't in an active slide path.
+Traveling one-at-a-time past every theoretical hazard would itself be dangerous—too slow; too much risk of getting separated.

 — February 18, 2026